 '''

+./configure

+make

+make check

-./configure make make check make install
+make install

 '''

-To change the destination directory (/usr/local by default), use the --prefix=DIR argument to ./configure.
-See ./configure --help for the list of all possible installation options.
-(There are no options to customize the resulting Jansson binary.)
+To change the destination directory (/usr/local by default), use the --prefix=DIR argument to ./ configure.
+See ./configure --help for the list of all possible configuration options.

 The command make check runs the test suite distributed with Jansson.
 This step is not strictly necessary, but it may find possible problems that Jansson has on your platform.
 If any problems are found, please report them.